hmei28/cv-latex-to-pdf-generator/README.md

 ## Getting Started

-Edit /inventory/group_vars/all/common.yaml to spécify all your information Edit /inventory/group_vars/all/secret.yaml to add access api to google drive :
+Edit /inventory/group_vars/all/common.yaml to specify all your information Edit /inventory/group_vars/all/secret.yaml to add access api to google drive :
 ```bash
 rclone_gdrive_token: